 With one of the toughest schedules in the nation in 2016, the Huskers posted an 11-6-5 record en route to a spot in the NCAA Tournament.
 NU went 5-3-3 in conference play to finish sixth in the Big Ten.
 The 2016 squad saw the emergence of a strong freshman class and the coronation of Jaycie Johnson, who finished her career with 42 goals.
 Johnson and CoSIDA Academic All-American Caroline Flynn were each drafted following the season.

-In his first season at Nebraska, the Huskers went 8-7-2 overall, which included a 4-0 start and two wins over top-25 teams.
-In his second year, NU finished sixth in the Big Ten, and with one of the toughest schedules in the nation, qualified for the NCAA Tournament with an 11-6-5 mark.
+During Bridge’s first season at Nebraska in 2015, the Huskers went 8-7-2 overall, which included two wins over top-25 teams.
+NU touted one of the toughest schedules in the nation, facing seven ranked teams during the season.